|Postal address|| Faculty of Mathematics and Computer Science

 |Visit my Mendeley profile|

-I am currently a post-doctoral fellow at the Weizmann Institute of Science in Israel, my tutor there is Ofer Zeitouni.
+I am currently a post-doctoral fellow at the Weizmann Institute of Science in Israel, my host is Ofer Zeitouni.
 I did my PhD at the Université Pierre et Marie Curie (UPMC) in Paris, France, under the supervision of Zhan Shi.
-My research focuses on branching random walks and branching Brownian motion, in particular on the behaviour of these systems under selection and the distribution of their extremal particles.
+My research concerns various stochastic processes and particle systems, with a focus on branching random walks and branching Brownian motion.

 Here are some pictures and videos of simulations of a branching random walk in two dimensions.
 At every step a particle branches into two particles with probability p and every particle jumps to one of the directions NE,NW,SW,SE with equal probability.
 The program uses a numerical trick described in Brunet and Derrida (1999), Microscopic models of traveling wave equations, Computer Physics Communications, 1999 121-122, 376-381 to simulate huge numbers of particles (10^300 and more): The number of particles on a specific site that branch or that jump to another given site is simply a binomial variable.
 When the number of particles is relatively small (say < 10^9), we use the binomial number generator from the Boost C++ libraries based on the BTRD algorithm, when the number of particles is bigger, we simply approximate this variable by a Gaussian.